 Tel: (318) 329-2458

-160 acres of park with forested areas as well as large playing areas and the Raising Cane’s Dog Park, which is seperated into two sections for large and small dogs.
+160 acres of park with forested areas as well as large playing areas and the Raising Cane’s Dog Park, which is separated into two sections for large and small dogs.
 Jogging and nature trails, a fishing pond, beautiful gardens, covered picnic areas, and a theatre stage for performances.
 Home to the Ballet Under the Stars in the spring.
 A climate-controlled lodge is great for receptions and family reunions.

 820 Kiroli Road West Monroe, LA